-PCJE’s new Jewish Studies In-Service Teacher Training Program (JSITT) is designed to help complement a novice day school teacher’s classroom experience with systematic and forward-thinking pedagogy training.
-There are many Jewish studies teachers in day schools across the country who have the passion for Jewish texts and thrive in the classroom, but have not had the opportunity to formally study the content specific pedagogies which are essential for maximizing student learning.
-And so, the Pardes Center for Jewish Educators has designed a program to enable them to do just that, while staying in their schools!
+PCJE’s Jewish Studies In-Service Teacher Training Program (JSITT) is designed to help complement a novice day school teacher’s classroom experience with systematic and forward-thinking pedagogy training.
+There are many teachers in North America, those who are already teaching Jewish studies in a day school and those who would like to be, who have a passion for Jewish texts and an ability to engage with students meaningfully, but have not had the opportunity to formally study the content-specific pedagogies which are essential for maximizing student learning.
+As such, the Pardes Center for Jewish Educators has designed a program to enable them to do just that, all while teaching in the classroom!

-JSITT is a fourteen-month teacher training program designed for Jewish studies teachers who, while already in the classroom, have never had the opportunity for formal pedagogy training.
+JSITT is a 13-month teacher training program designed for both Jewish studies teachers already in the classroom and those about to begin teaching, who have never had the opportunity for formal pedagogy training.

-I believe my participation in JSITT program will transform the way I conduct my classroom because it encourages me to think more creatively and reflectively about my teaching practices. – Amir Zinkow, Solomon Schechter School of Westchester
+I believe my participation in JSITT program will transform the way I conduct my classroom because it encourages me to think more creatively and reflectively about my teaching practices. – Amir Zinkow, The Leffell School

 I cannot emphasize enough how much I learned and grew as an educator.
 Like – wow… not only was I re-energized and reinvigorated in my role as both student and teacher engaged in rigorous text study, and “inaugurated” into a community and network of North American Jewish Day School educators, but for the first time I received invaluable formal pedagogy training through hours of pedagogy classes and one-on-one mentorship.
 In the ~15 hours of pedagogy classes, I learned so much and got so many resources related to everything from lesson planning to teaching modalities to classroom management.
 We also spent a good amount of time covering things specific to JS – for example, how to help kids work with Hebrew text and translation, and what hevrutah protocols to establish.
 I am walking away with an ability to manage my classroom and plan and conduct thoughtful lessons in ways that I could not have dreamed of before this summer.
 I now know how to set my classroom and students up for success, how to create systems and routines in the class that facilitate learning, and how to plan and map curriculum so that everything I do in class is purposeful and meets a goal.